 Abscesses are focal confined collections of suppurative inflammatory material and can be thought of as having three components 1:

-central core comprised of necrotic inflammatory cells and local tissue
+a central core consisting of necrotic inflammatory cells and local tissue

 peripheral halo of viable neutrophils

-surrounded by a 'capsule' with dilated blood vessels a...
+surrounded by a 'capsule' with dilated blood vessel...

-Achondroplasia is the most common cause of short limb dwarfism.
+Achondroplasia is the most common cause of short-limb dwarfism.
 (For a general discussion, see the generic article on achondroplasia.)

-Acinic cell carcinomas of the salivary glands are rare malignant neoplasms that account for 1-3% of all salivary gland tumours.
+Acinic cell carcinomas of the salivary glands are rare malignant neoplasms that account for 1-3% of all salivary gland tumors.

 Pathology may superficially resemble normal serous (acinar) cells of the salivary glands.
-It is considered a low-grade, indolent malignancy, but with a ten...
+It is considered a low-grade, indolent malignancy, but with a tend...

-Acquired cholesteatomas make up 98% of all middle ear cholesteatomas and are almost always closely related to the tympanic membrane, from which most are thought to arise.
+Acquired cholesteatomas makeup 98% of all middle ear cholesteatomas and are almost always closely related to the tympanic membrane, from which most are thought to arise.

 The vast majority of acquired cholesteatomas develop as a result of chronic middle ear infection and ...

-Acrocephalopolysyndactyly (ACPS) syndrome is comprised of a rare group of disorders collectively characterised by:
+Acrocephalopolysyndactyly (ACPS) syndrome is comprised of a rare group of disorders collectively characterized by:

 calvarial anomalies: e.g. craniosynostoses